Code-Moss/I-Heart-New-Vegas-Mossy-Cut/README.md

 There are 200 mods and 150 plugins total.

-Unfortunately a lot of patching is required since many mods do not include fixes from the unofficial patch and conflicts between mods are a common occurrence, drastically increasing the amount oF plugins required to solve issues.

 ### How much space do I need to install these mods?

 Roughly 13GB.